-Connect the 24 VAC supply voltage to the power connectors above the RJ-11 connector on the output side of the controller.
+Connect the 24 VAC supply voltage to the power connectors on the terminal above the input terminal connector on the input side of the controller.
 Power is applied to the controller when the power supply (or transformer) is plugged in, as long as the Power jumper is in place.
-Illustration 6 shows a typical connection diagram for the controller.